hanishkvc/prgs-sdr-kspecanal/README.rst

         the signal level, even thou only a fraction of a second worth of data is run through fft at a time.

+curScanCumuMode <Avg|Max|Raw>

+        Default Avg; Change to Max, if one wants to know the max value noticed at any time during the scan.

 bPltLevels <true|false>

         Default: True; Control whether the current internal scan signal level